Section 2 – Individuals and Families

 Dividend income is not considered earned income in calculating the child care deduction.
 Consequently, if the parent who can claim the deduction only has dividend income, child care expenses cannot be claimed.

-In Quebec, the child care tax credit rate varies between 26% and 75%14 based on the family net income.
+In Quebec, the childcare tax credit rate varies between 26% and 75%15 based on the family net income.

-Generally, eligible expenses are calculated based on the same criteria as those for the federal child care expense deduction, provided the maximums for child care expenses paid amount to $9,660, $5,085 and $13,22015 in respect of a child under age 7, a child between the ages of 7 and 15 and a disabled child respectively.
+Generally, eligible expenses are calculated based on the same criteria as those for the federal childcare expense deduction, provided the maximums for childcare expenses paid amount to $9,825, $5,170 and $13,44516 in respect of a child under age 7, a child between the ages of 7 and 15 and a disabled child respectively.
 Eligible expenses are not limited by the parents’ earned income.

 Quebec does not recognize parental contributions set by the government (including the additional contribution) to early childcare centres, home childcare centres or school day care as childcare expenses.
 However, certain related expenses, such as registration fees for the child, amounts paid to reserve a spot in a childcare centre, certain additional amounts paid for pedagogical days or a parent’s late fees are eligible.
 The contribution payable for subsidized childcare services offered by schools during spring break is also eligible for the childcare credit.